 “No. He doesn’t seem very good at writing about his feelings.”

-I don’t have an answer for this rhetorical question.
+I do not have an answer for this rhetorical question.
 We sit there quietly, until our silence makes us nervously laugh.
 I want to comfort her, in her loneliness, so I move closer.
-She doesn’t notice, until I take her hand in mine.
+She does not notice, until I take her hand in mine.
 She half-smiles.

 “Everybody knows about us, don’t they?”she asks.